Gender Affirmation (Confirmation) or Sex Reassignment Surgery

 Advertisement

-What are the types of transgender surgery?
+What are the types of gender affirmation surgery?

 • Facial reconstructive surgery to make facial features more masculine or feminine.

-• Chest or “Top” surgery to remove breast tissue for a more masculine appearance or enhance breast size and shape for a more feminine appearance.
+• Chest or “top” surgery to remove breast tissue for a more masculine appearance or enhance breast size and shape for a more feminine appearance.

 How common is gender affirmation surgery?